-When my wife and I visited Rome we were surprised to learn that there were other forums other than the one we knew of.
-These forums were separate from the main forum, with each having their own unique histories; they are the Imperial Fora.
-These Forums were built during Rome’s imperial period by five of ancient Rome’s most famous emperors between 46 BC and 113 AD.
-To the casual tourist these forums are almost hidden from sight, much of them buried beneath the Via dei Fori Imperial, between the Piazza Venezia and the Colosseum.
+When my wife and I visited Rome, we were surprised to learn that there were forums other than the one we knew.
+These forums were separate from the main forum, each having its own unique history; they are the Imperial Fora.
+These forums were built during Rome’s imperial period by five of ancient Rome’s most famous emperors between 46 BC and 113 AD.
+These forums are almost hidden from the casual tourist, much of them buried beneath the Via dei Fori Imperial, between the Piazza Venezia and the Colosseum.

-After the fall of Rome the Imperial Fora, as with the Roman Forum, fell into disuse; the marble and stone from its temples and buildings stripped off and used elsewhere.
-During the middle ages the forums were built over, eventually being buried under the medieval and modern city of Rome.
-Over the centuries the forum’s grand structures slowly faded from view, lost and forgotten.
+After the fall of Rome, the Imperial Fora, like the Roman Forum, fell into disuse.
+The marble and stone from its temples and buildings were stripped off and used elsewhere.
+During the Middle Ages, the forums were built over, eventually being buried under the medieval and modern city of Rome.
+Over the centuries, the forum’s grand structures slowly faded from view, lost and forgotten.

-Many of the sources I used for this post are very critical of the fascist dictator Benito Mussolini, for his building of the wide avenue Via dei Fori Imperial, which covers almost 84% of the forums of the emperors Nerva and Trajan, and severely divided the others.
-However, one of my followers, David McCarthy, pointed out other sources that give credit to Mussolini for conducting a massive archaeological excavation of the forums in the 1930s; returning large sections of the fora for the public to see.
-Excavations continue today, and there is discussion on what to do about the Via dei Fori Imperial.
+Many of the sources I used for this post are very critical of the fascist dictator Benito Mussolini for his building of the broad avenue Via dei Fori Imperial, which covers almost 84% of the forums of the emperors Nerva and Trajan, and severely divided the others.
+However, one of my followers, David McCarthy, pointed out other sources that credit Mussolini for conducting a massive archaeological excavation of the forums in the 1930s, returning large sections to the public.
+Excavations continue today, and there is a discussion on what to do about the Via dei Fori Imperial.

-So what is the history of these forums, what did they look like, why were they built, and what remains of them today.
-I’ll try to answer these questions with this post, and in the next two that follow.
+So, what is the history of these forums?
+What did they look like?
+Why were they built?
+What remains of them today?
+I’ll try to answer these questions in this post and the next two.

-The Forum’s open plaza is in the foreground, the row of columns to the left are all that remain of the colonnade that surrounded the plaza.
-The mound of ruin in the background, along with the tall columns, are all that’s left of the Temple of Venus Genetrix
+The Forum’s open plaza is in the foreground, and the row of columns to the left is all that remains of the colonnade that surrounded its plaza.
+The mound of ruin in the background, along with the tall columns, are all that’s left of the Temple of Venus Genetrix.

 Photo by author

-On the west side of the Via dei Fori Imperial, just south of the Via di San Pietro in Carcera, and behind the Curia Julia; there’s an open space with a row of small columns along one side and three taller columns with a capital on top.
-At first you may think this is still part of the main Roman Forum, but it’s not.
-This is all that remains of the separate, and the first Imperial Fora; the Forum of Julius Caesar.
+On the west side of the Via dei Fori Imperial, just south of the Via di San Pietro in Carcera, and behind the Curia Julia, there’s an open space with a row of small columns along one side and three taller columns with a capital on top.
+At first, you may think this is still part of the central Roman Forum, but it’s not.
+This is all that remains of the separate and the first Imperial Fora; the Forum of Julius Caesar.

 As Rome grew, its original forum became overcrowded with government buildings and temples.
-Soon the forums purpose as a marketplace and gathering plaza for its citizens was lost.
-Seeing this, Julius Caesar decided to build a larger forum bearing his name next to the existing forum.
+Soon, the forum’s purpose as a marketplace and gathering plaza for its citizens was lost.
+Seeing this, Julius Caesar decided to build a more significant forum bearing his name next to the existing forum.

 Art by Cassius Ahenobarbus

 Caesar wanted his forum to be an extension of the original Roman Forum.
-To accomplish this he selected a site at the base of the Capitoline Hill, behind his Curia Julia.
-The place he chose was already occupied by a large number of houses, so Caesar had to purchase those.
+To accomplish this, he selected a site behind his Curia Julia at the base of the Capitoline Hill.
+The place he chose was already occupied by many houses, so Caesar had to purchase those.
 In addition, the area for the plaza and temple was too low, and vast amounts of earth were brought in to raise and level the site.
 This was all paid for by the spoils from the Galli Wars.

 Caesar designed his forum in two parts: an open gathering plaza and a Temple to Venus Genetrix.
-The large rectangle plaza was flanked by paired colonnades on three of its sides: east, south and west.
-The three smaller columns you see today are all that remain of this colonnade.
+The large rectangle plaza was flanked by paired colonnades on three sides: east, south, and west.
+The three smaller columns that can still be seen today are all that remains of this colonnade.

-At the north end of the plaza sat the crown jewel of Caesar’s forum, the Temple to Venus Genetrix.
-Caesar dedicated his temple to the Roman goddess Venus, because his family believed they were descended from her.
-Besides a statue of Venus, there were also statues of Julius Caesar, and of his mistress, Queen Cleopatra of Egypt.
+At the plaza’s north end sat the crown jewel of Caesar’s forum, the Temple to Venus Genetrix.
+Caesar dedicated his temple to the Roman goddess Venus because his family believed they were descended from her.
+Besides a statue of Venus, there were statues of Julius Caesar and his mistress, Queen Cleopatra of Egypt.
 All that’s left of this magnificent temple are the three taller columns with the capital on top.

 Photo by author

-Construction on the Forum of Caesar began at around 46 BC, two years before he was assassinated.
-This forum, as well as many of the other projects started by Julius Caesar, had to be completed by his adopted son, Augustus Caesar.
+Construction on the Forum of Caesar began around 46 BC, two years before he was assassinated.
+This forum and many of Julius Caesar’s other projects had to be completed by his adopted son, Augustus Caesar.

-But Augustus wasn’t satisfied in just finishing Julius Caesar’s forum; he wanted one of his own.
+But Augustus wasn’t satisfied just finishing Julius Caesar’s forum; he wanted one of his own.
 To find the Forum of Augustus, look across the Via dei Fori Imperial from the Forum of Caesar.
-There, where the main road meets the Via Cavour, you’ll find what remains of the Forum of Augustus, the second of the Imperial Fora.
+Where the main road meets the Via Cavour, you’ll find what remains of the Forum of Augustus, the second of the Imperial Fora.

 The Forum of Augustus